Parking Lot Accidents & Insurance: Fault, Claims & Coverage Explained

 Does comprehensive coverage cover parking lot damage?

 No — comprehensive coverage handles non-collision events like weather damage, theft, vandalism, and animal strikes.
 Parking lot accidents (collisions with other vehicles, stationary objects, or shopping carts) fall under collision coverage, not comprehensive.
 If your car was keyed or vandalized in a parking lot, that's a comprehensive claim.
-If it was physically struck, that's collision.
+If it was physically struck by another vehicle, object, or shopping cart, that's collision.

 What should I do immediately after a parking lot accident?